NormanDunbar/TraceCollier/README.md

 - The report file repeats the headings every 25 EXECs by default.
 This makes the need to scrolling back and forth to find out what the numbers in the various columns actually refer to, a lot less necessary!
 This can be defined with a command line argument `--pagesize=nn` or `-p=nn`.
 No spaces are permitted around the '=' sign.

-- A `TraceMiner2.css` file and a `favicon.ico` file are created in the same location as the trace file too.
+- A `TraceCollier.css` file and a `favicon.ico` file are created in the same location as the trace file too.
 The CSS can be edited quite easily to match your installation standards - if you have any - or just to make things the way you prefer them.
 For some reason, Internet Explorer 11 completely ignores the icon file.

 - If a css or icon file, as above, are detected in the trace file's folder, then they are not overwritten or changed in anyway.
 This way any changes you make are preserved.

 - If running in verbose mode (`--verbose` or `-v`), the debugging output is much more readable, and much more verbose!
-If TraceMiner2 fails to parse a trace file, try running in verbose mode and see what gets output to the debug file.
+If Trace Collier fails to parse a trace file, try running in verbose mode and see what gets output to the debug file.

 - You can specify the maximum depth for cursors to be reported.
 The default is zero. (`--depth=n` or `-d=n`) Only cursors with a lower or equal depth will be reported.
 If you use `--depth=3` then only cursors with depth 0, 1 2 or 3 will be reported on.